Xinyuan-yang/MycRacklet/joss/paper.md

 # Features

-`cRacklet` allows for planar rupture interface simulations (in 2D or 3D) loaded in any combination of normal traction, in-plane, and out-of-plane shear solicitations. `cRacklet` handles the simulation of interfaces bonded between dissimilar elastic solids.
+`cRacklet` provides access through both its C++ and Python API to several options to design simulations focused on the behavior of an interface between two semi-infinite solids.
+The code is particularly suited to study planar dynamic fracture and friction.
+The interface can be either between two or three dimensional solids.
+It can be loaded in any combination of normal traction, in-plane, and out-of-plane shear solicitations. `cRacklet` handles the simulation of interfaces bonded between dissimilar elastic solids.
 Any stress or material heterogeneity along the fracture plane can be resolved using `cRacklet`.
 Several interfacial behaviors are included in the library, such as:

 - Slip-weakening law [@ida_cohesive_1972] [@palmer_growth_1973]: the cohesive strength is a linearly decreasing function of the opening gap.
 This law can be coupled with a friction law to handle surface interactions in the case of contact between the solids.
 Two implementations are available, the classical Coulomb friction law and a regularized one [@prakash_frictional_1998].

 - Rate and state dependant friction laws: the frictional resistance is a function of the slip velocity and the history of the interface (the state variable).
 Several formulations are implemented, including the original ones by [@dieterich_modeling_1979] and [@ruina_slip_1983].
 More novel formulations such as rate and state friction with velocity-strengthening behaviors (i.e. N-shaped) are also available, see [@barsinai_2014] for example.

+`cRacklet` is also adaptable: it is simple to implement additional behavior for the interface without interacting with the technical core of the code that handles the computation of the stresses in the Fourrier domain. `cRacklet` can also easily interact with other computational methods as all the fields are accessible from the interface.

 # Performance

 We illustrate in \autoref{fig:scalability} the scaling capability of `cRacklet` and compare it to Amdahl's law.
 The scaling study shows that approximately $80$ to $85$ of the program is parallelized (this includes the computation of the Fourier transform of the displacements, the convolution and the invert transform of the stresses back to the real domain.).
+The strong scaling of `cRacklet` is limited by the one of

 ![Time required to solve $1e5$ time step with $2^{15}$ discretization points, as a function of the number of threads.
 Computations run using the computational facilities of EPFL, here on a node composed of 2 Intel Broadwell processors running at $2.6 GHz$ with 14 cores each.
 The dashed grey lines correspond to Amdahl's law for the theoretical speedup, respectively with $85%$ (upper bound) and $80%$ (lower bound) of the program parallelized.\label{fig:scalability}](scalability.png){ width=80% }